 Helicopters and helicopter-supported adventure options provide a whole new set of experiences

 for visitors to South Greenland.
-Photo: Sam Crimmin
+Photo: Hugo Perrin

-Guests who join our Greenland Adventure Program will find themselves in a wilderness amphitheatre.
+Guests who join our Greenland Adventure itineraries will find themselves in a wilderness amphitheatre.
 They will literally have the best seat in the house to view the wonders of South Greenland.

 Partnering with local communities